Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Final_project_part1.md

 2. Show the audience the happy moment category distribution accoridng to the survey data.
 3. Show the happy moment subject distribution and the distribution of different categories for the top 1 subject.
 4. Show the happy moment verb distribution and the distribution of different categories for the top 1 verb.
-5. Show the happy moment subject distribution and the distribution of different categories for the top 1 object.
+5. Show the happy moment object distribution and the distribution of different categories for the top 1 object.

 # Sketches